Joyonna Gamble-George: Research

 Gamble-George works in the fields of medical science and biotechnology, and has scientific publications concerning Alzheimer's disease pathology, anxiety and stress-related disorders, neurotoxicity, HIV, and therapeutics.
+In addition, she has co-authored several publications regarding two distinct fields: the connection between HIV and several chronic diseases (cardiovascular, metabolic, neurologic, and pulmonary), and the treatment of Parkinson's Disease.

 Gamble-George's first pre-baccalaureate research experience involved investigating the bonding structure between molybdenum in oxidation state six and amino acid type ligands in an effort to understand how molybdenum's involvement in the development of gout could prevent the disease from spreading.
 As an undergraduate, she conducted research focused on palmetto and licorice root as a possible treatment for prostate cancer.

 At Bay Pines Veterans Affairs Healthcare System, Gamble-George investigated how Raf inhibitors could possibly assist neurological disorders, such as Alzheimer's disease, and as anti-neurodegenerative agents.
 Thereafter, she became involved in drug addiction research at Meharry Medical College and published research on the effects of methamphetamine on the brain.

 Gamble-George's PhD research focused on the endocannabinoid system with regard to anxiety and depression.

 At the University of Florida, she investigated the cellular mechanisms involved in drug addiction and HIV-1 infection.